 Choose a Registered Agent

 A domestic business entity as well as foreign entity authorized to transact business in the state of Massachusetts will have to maintain a registered agent pursuant to 2006 Massachusetts Code – Chapter 156D — Section 5.04 for corporations and 2006 Massachusetts Code – Chapter 156C — Section 5 for limited liability companies.
-We are one of the respected registered agents in Massachusetts and will be responsible towards initiating incorporation in Massachusetts through processing of your “Articles of Organization” for domestic corporations and “Certificate of Registration” for foreign corporations.
+We are one of the respected registered agents in Massachusetts and will be responsible for initiating incorporation in Massachusetts through processing of your “Articles of Organization” for domestic corporations and “Certificate of Registration” for foreign corporations.

 Articles of Organization and Certificate of Registration

-You will be required to submit “Articles of Organization” governed by M.G.L.A. c156D § 2.02; 950 CMR 113.16 if your business is a domestic corporation and an “Certificate of Registration” pursuant to M.G.L.A. c156D § 15.03 (2004); 950 CMR 113.48, if it is a foreign business entity.
-In order to streamline the process of incorporation in Massachusetts, we can file documents on your behalf through the online process or through expedited process.
+You will be required to submit “Articles of Organization” governed by M.G.L.A. c156D § 2.02; 950 CMR 113.16 if your business is a domestic corporation and a “Certificate of Registration” pursuant to M.G.L.A. c156D § 15.03 (2004); 950 CMR 113.48, if it is a foreign business entity.
+In order to streamline the process of incorporation in Massachusetts, we can file documents on your behalf through the online process or through an expedited process.